-Working specifically in the field of water and energy efficiency, the project is addressing the mismatch between the supply and demand for technically skilled labour by enhancing vocational training opportunities and human capacity building services, while assisting institutions in the field of vocational training to fulfil their mandate.
+Working specifically in the field of water and energy efficiency, the project is addressing the mismatch between the supply and demand for technically skilled labour.

 The project also cooperates with the Jordanian Construction Contractors Association as a representative of the labour market and with Centre of Accreditation and Quality Assurance to ensure quality and credibility of the training programmes.
-The inclusion of the private sector helps establish a sense of ownership, which in turn encourages the creation of real job opportunities.
+The inclusion of the private sector helps establish a sense of ownership, which in turn encourages the creation of actual job opportunities.